 For whatever reason, the odd looking cookies never grabbed my attention.

+Until now.
 A month or two ago as I was unpacking some of my cookbooks and recipe cards and I came across our family recipe for Jelly Thumbprint Cookies.

 Clearly it was a sign that I needed to make them myself and finally taste the cookies I’d seen every Christmas for all those years.

 I’m sorry I yelled.
 But I’m truly wondering: why have I avoided these cookies all these years?
 As I child, sure, it’s understandable I’d choose something chocolate filled instead.

 But as an adult?
 Well, there is no excuse.